Developer Guide

 Add Item Feature

-The add item feature allows users to add an InventoryItem
+The add item feature allows users to add an InventoryItem to be tracked by the system.

 Implementation